zerox029/amaterasu/README.md

 ## Getting Started
-To run Amaterasu, you will first need to generate embeddings for n-grams of size 1 through 5.
+To run Amaterasu, you will first need to generate embeddings for n-grams of size 1 through 5, this requirement is temporary and a change to the architecture to change that is intended.
 To do so, please refer to the SCNE submodule present in `embeddings/`.
 They can be trained on any corpus but if you wish to train them on Wikipedia like I did, a submodule to do so easily is also present.

 ## Requirements
 - Python 3.12 or higher
 - NGram embeddings (refer to the above)

+## Using Amaterasu
+1. Download the requirements with `pip install -r requirements.txt`
+2. Train the model by running `train.py`
+3. Test the model with `train.py` and adding `test` as a command line argument or use it on your own sentences by running `runner.py`

 ## Todo
 - [ ] Implement CRF layer